Introducing ‘Veteran Ready’ Financial Well-being Programs

 Balance Short-Term Needs and Long-Term Financial Goals

 While we have mostly discussed programs that are designed to support the shorter-term financial needs of veteran talent, it is important that your overall program also helps veterans get ready for their top financial goal: retirement readiness.
 As Gartner found, veterans are 48% more likely to list getting ready for retirement as a personal goal than their nonveteran counterparts.
-Since they may be eligible for additional benefits, like pensions, this is another reason to include professional financial coaching or planning in your overall financial well-being strategy to support veteran talent navigate the increasingly complex retirement landscape.
+Since they may be eligible for additional benefits, like pensions, this is another reason to include professional financial coaching or planning in your overall financial well-being strategy.
+This can help veteran talent navigate the increasingly complex retirement landscape.

 The Takeaway

-It’s essential to analyze your workforce—and the talent you’re looking to hire—to understand what programs will best serve your veteran employees’ needs.
-But implementing a few hallmark programs of a veteran-ready financial well-being program can help you improve the overall financial well-being of your veteran workforce and help you attract and retain talent in this competitive landscape.
+It’s essential to analyze your workforce — and the talent you’re looking to hire — to understand what programs will best serve your veteran employees’ needs.
+But implementing a few hallmark veteran-ready financial well-being programs can help you improve the overall financial wellness of your veteran workforce and help you attract and retain talent in this competitive landscape.

 Learn how SoFi at Work can help.